Leap Administration#

 Solution

-Displays the resulting sample set, which you can export along with a sample set visualization.
+Displays the resulting sample set, if available for the solver.
+You can export the sample set along with its visualization.

 Timing